Social Workers and Board Members

 Tracey is a recipient of the YMCA Women of Distinction in 2017, and very involved with the Guelph Community as Rotarian with the Rotary Club of Guelph and serving as President 2020/2021.

 Tracey is passionate about the people of Lesotho as she lived in South Africa as a child.
 Tracey has visited Lesotho several times to visit the foster homes, meet with local Lesotho dignitaries, provide business mentorship, and work with SolidarMed with the mobile health units.
 She is passionate about partnering with the UN and the 2030 goals of eradicating AIDS globally.

 Peter A. McSherry is a lawyer with a practice focused on Labour, Employment, and Human Rights law.
-He is active in the Guelph Community as a Rotarian, on the Board of Torchlight Services, a former long-term Kiwanian.
+He is active in the Guelph community as the Vice Chair of the Guelph Police Services Board, a Rotarian, a past Board of Torchlight Services, and former long-term Kiwanian.

 Peter joined the Board of Bracelet of Hope in 2016 and is very happy to be part of this organization, which makes a difference in the lives of children in Lesotho.